Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Breastplate
 - Attunement (You must have atleast 100 hit points to attune to _Warmogs Armor_)

 **Warmogs Heart**: As a bonus action, you can give yourself 10 stacks of regeneration.
-The max amount of regeneration stacks are doubled.
+The max amount of regeneration stacks you can gain are doubled.

 **Allways Ready**: Whenever you roll initiative, you start with 75 hit points, unless your current hit points are higher.

 **Health**: You gain hit points equal to two hit dice.

+_Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
+The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._

 ---